viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 | **Group policy** | Computer Configuration > Administrative Templates > Windows Components > Windows AI > **Set a list of apps to be filtered from snapshots for Recall** </br></br>User Configuration > Administrative Templates > Windows Components > Windows AI > **Set a list of apps to be filtered from snapshots for Recall**|

-#### Applications that are automatically excluded from snapshots
+#### Remote desktop connection clients filtered from snapshots

-Snapshots won't be saved when certain applications are being used.
-The following apps are automatically excluded from snapshots:<!--9119193-->
+Snapshots won't be saved when supported remote desktop connection clients are used.
+The following remote desktop connection clients are filtered from snapshots:<!--9119193-->

--	[Supported web browsers](#supported-browsers) when using private browsing
--	Like other Windows apps, such as the Snipping Tool, Recall won't store digital rights management (DRM) content
-- Some remote desktop connection apps:
    - [mstsc.exe](/windows-server/administration/windows-commands/mstsc)
    - [VMConnect.exe](/windows-server/virtualization/hyper-v/learn-more/hyper-v-virtual-machine-connect)
       - [Microsoft Remote Desktop from the Microsoft Store](/windows-server/remote/remote-desktop-services/clients/windows) is saved in snapshots.
 To prevent the app from being saved in snapshots, add it to the app filtering list.
    - [Azure Virtual Desktop (MSI)](/azure/virtual-desktop/users/connect-windows)
       - [Azure Virtual Desktop apps from the Microsoft Store](/azure/virtual-desktop/users/connect-remote-desktop-client) are saved in snapshots.
 To prevent these apps from being saved in snapshots, add then to the app filtering list.
   - [remote applications integrated locally (RAIL)](/openspecs/windows_protocols/ms-rdperp/485e6f6d-2401-4a9c-9330-46454f0c5aba) windows

+> [!Note]
+>	Like other Windows apps, such as the Snipping Tool, Recall won't store digital rights management (DRM) content.